-AS A SIDE
+AS A SIDE DISH

 I mean, the first thing you probably think of when someone mentions leafy greens is…. a salad.
-I love making salads mainly because they’re so easy for me to grab as a lunch for work- I love adding things like dried cranberries, slivered almonds, red onion, cucumber, etc. Instead of a dressing I just use some olive oil with freshly squeezed lemon juice, maple syrup and oregano.
+I love making salads mainly because they’re so easy for me to grab as lunch for work- I love adding things like dried cranberries, slivered almonds, red onion, cucumber, etc. Instead of a dressing I just use some olive oil with freshly squeezed lemon juice, maple syrup, and oregano.
 If you really don’t like the flavor of dark greens, you can also add some iceberg lettuce to your salad to mask that bitter flavor a little bit.
 Iceberg lettuce itself doesn’t really have any nutritional value but you can try mixing it with some dark “superfood” greens.
-Spinach and kale are also amazing when sautéed with some olive oil, garlic and red pepper flakes (I love stuffing my baked sweet potatoes with sautéed kale!).
+Spinach and kale are also amazing when sautéed with some olive oil, garlic and red pepper flakes (I love stuffing my baked sweet potatoes with sautéed kale).

 IN PLACE OF BREAD (OR TORTILLA)

 Yes, that’s a taco.
 No, that isn’t meat- it’s walnuts.
 Pretty genius, huh?
 It’s also delicious.
 My journey with plant-based foods started when I read this book.
 It really took the guesswork out of the equation and it’s full of meal ideas- that’s where I found a recipe for these meat-less, green tacos.
 You can use lettuce or kale leaves in place of bread or tortillas- even if you’re a meat-eater.
-When I make these green tacos, I usually make the exact same thing for Mark, but put ground turkey in his.
+When I make these green tacos, I usually make the exact same thing for my husband, but put ground turkey in his.

 IN SAUCES & SOUPS

-A combo of pine nuts, garlic, nutritional yeas and equal parts of baby spinach and basil makes a great pesto.
+A combo of pine nuts, garlic, nutritional yeast and equal parts of baby spinach and basil makes a great pesto.
 You can also make a pesto sauce using kale.
 Swiss chard and collards are also great in soups.
-One of my favorite ways to have swiss chard is in a roasted cauliflower soup.
+One of my favorite ways to have swiss chard is in roasted cauliflower soup.

 This is where I like my baby arugula best: on my pizza.
 A lot of people think that eating a healthy, plant-based diet is boring, but nothing could be further away from the truth.
 It just takes a bit more planning ahead.
-I use roasted garlic, nutritional yeast (for that cheesy flavor) and coconut milk to make a sauce for my no-bake skinny pizza and usually top it of with sun-dried tomatoes, mushroom and baby arugula.
+I use roasted garlic, nutritional yeast (for that cheesy flavor) and coconut milk to make a sauce for my no-bake skinny pizza and usually top it off with sun-dried tomatoes, mushroom, and baby arugula.
 This sh*t is the bomb, guys.
 Even my meat-eating and cheese-loving husband loves it.

 How do you guys like to have your greens?
-If you really can’t stand the bitter flavor of most of them, try having adding them to your smoothies.
+If you really can’t stand the bitter flavor of most of them, try adding them to your smoothies.
 It’s the easiest and least “painful” way to have them if you really don’t like them.